 For example, if a design team faces difficulties concerning resource distribution, the use of specialized software, and so on, a project manager will lack the UI/UX design background to assist the team.

-In contrast to this, functional management would ensure micro-management in the niche-oriented team.
+In contrast to this, functional managers would ensure micro-management in the niche-oriented team.
 They will deeply know the processes happening under the roof and share their expertise with team members.
 Functional managers strive to master the functional aspects they focus on.
 They will allocate the necessary resources, distribute the roles, and track the quality of work.
 They will also report the results to a project manager coordinating the work on the whole project.

 So, if you have a big software engineering project that involves dozens of people specializing in different areas, functional management will help make their work more effective and efficient.
 Our software engineering company represents a wide range of areas and competencies.
 We can help you optimize the processes of your project and ensure continuous delivery.
 Check what we’ve already delivered to your customers: